 There are now networks of collaborating video observers all over the world, often working together and uploading data to the International Meteor Organization.
-In the UK, NEMETODE and UKMON are both active in this field.
-William Stewart who is part of the NEMETODE network has provided much of the information contained in the following guide.
-Updates have come from Mark McIntyre who is a member of UKMON.
+In the UK there are six networks now capturing data.

 Its a lot simpler than it used to be … and one type of video camera is in widespread use.

 Video observations obviously require a video camera and for a number of years models have been available that can capture excellent live views of the night sky without the need for image intensifier technology (thus reducing cost and complexity).
 Live video (as opposed to a camera that integrates an image over a period of a few seconds or minutes) facilitates not only a precise measure of the meteor velocity but also an accurate time for when the event occurred, key requirements when determining the original orbit of the meteoroid.

 For many years the camera of choice for many has been the Watec 902H.
 It is sensitive, robust, is readily available with 1/2” and 1/3” format sensors and provides 25 frames per second at a resolution of 752 x 582.
 As of 2019, used units can be found on eBay for around £90.
 Other cameras also work, such as the KDM-6101G which has a similar specification and costs around £65 (though these cameras are becoming scarce).
 There may be other options but these two models are known to work.